sslotsky/apothecary/README.md

 const { n } = store.getState()    // 2
 ```

+Conceptually, a mutator takes the ideas of actions and reducers in Redux and combines them into a single, simple abstraction.

-#### Async Actions
+#### Async Mutators

-Some actions will need to be asynchronous, like submitting form data to a server.
+Some mutators will need to be asynchronous, like submitting form data to a server.
 You can use the `jam` function to
-make your actions asynchronous.
+make your mutators asynchronous.
 Here's how you might use it:

 ```javascript
 import { initialize, jam } from 'apothecary'